gagandeep/Web-Architecture-Evolution/README.md

  - Why different kind of systems/Architectures are present in the market
  - What problems they solve
  - How they work in principal
- - When to choose them and Why.
+ - When to choose them and Why to choose them

 This book will be arranged in two parts,
 1. Pre-Hadoop Era